Best Ways to Save Money as a College Student

 Dental insurance

+In my opinion there’s no need to worry about dental insurance, since dental cleanings occur twice a year.
 And with college schedules, chances are your child will be home twice in the year–usually six months apart–and you can squeeze in a dental appointment then.

+What I would suggest looking into is whether or not the university where your son or daughter is studying has a dental school.
 When my husband was a graduate student at the University of Michigan, he could get dirt-cheap cleanings and other dental work done at the dental school–the dental students have to practice on someone!

 This could be a good fallback option for having dental work taken care of on campus without having to worry about dental insurance.